Build

 To build the lynx kernel for the Pixel 7a:

-LTO=full BUILD_AOSP_KERNEL=1 ./build_lynx.sh
+BUILD_AOSP_KERNEL=1 LTO=full ./build_lynx.sh

-Replace the files in the OS source tree at device/google/lynx-kernel/ with your build in out/mixed/dist/.
+Replace the files in the OS source tree at device/google/lynx-kernels/5.10/24Q3-12318583/ with your build in out/mixed/dist/.

 To sync the tangorpro kernel for the Pixel Tablet: